Sciss/Infiltration/README.md

 Once the menu appears, you can then open the workspace that you have downloaded separately (extract the _.mllt.zip_ archive to obtain the _.mllt_ directory/database).
 Select _File > Open_ and go into the parent directory of the _.mllt_ workspace, here select the _.mllt_ directory (do not double click), then select the _Open_ button.

-__See [this short video tutorial](https://peertube.social/videos/watch/893158ab-7486-48d9-9bee-575f58493230) for a demo on how to download Mellite and open existing workspaces.__